joey1136/katacoda-scenarios/Area-C/step5.md

 GROUP BY "name"
 ORDER BY count(*) desc;
 `

+Exercies: you may try to create another two scenario into panel.

 Also, It is also a must configuration for bar chart: you have to change format from timeseries to table in the query input part.